Support Page Content

 ECS Helpdesk Student Assistants

-Yes.
-For the fall 2020 semester you can log into ECS labs remotely.
-Over the summer, we have deployed a system called Sassafras to many ECS labs which allows ECS students to use a lab machine remotely.
+A system called Sassafras has been deployed to most ECS labs which allows ECS students to use a lab machine remotely.

 If you wish to connect to an ECS lab system remotely follow these quick steps: